webboty/Dexter-Wiki/nodejs-webserver.md

 `

 You can see the returned little endian integer values (4 bytes each) which are 1, 1, then the two times, and the 103 (67 hex) is the 'g'.
 The rest of the data includes all the [status values](status-data).
 See [Dexter - DDE communications](DexRun-DDE-communications) for more on how to talk to Dexter via the socket interface.

+## Scratch
+With the Node Proxy, you can also add extensions to the [Scratch](https://scratch.mit.edu/) language to control Dexter, as demonstrated in [this video](https://www.facebook.com/steamaker/videos/577470826025034/).